 Rather than depending on foreign aid, the Malawian people can generate their own economic change through job creation and the provision of sustainable solutions.

 Organizations all over the world are finding the answers to key development challenges.
-Flame Tree and its partners are ready to join them.
+Flame Tree and its partners are ready to grow those solutions in Malawi.

 Until Next Time,